Cyberbolt/obj_encrypt/README.md

 [Chinese Version](https://github.com/Cyberbolt/obj_encrypt/blob/main/README_CHN.md)

-obj-encrypt is an encryption library based on the AES-256 algorithm.
-It uses Python objects as the basic unit, which can convert objects into binary ciphertext and support decryption.
+obj-encrypt is an encryption library based on the 'AES-256' algorithm.
+It uses Python objects as the basic unit and it can convert objects into binary 'ciphertext' and support decryption.
 Objects encrypted with obj-encrypt support TCP communication, database storage, and more.

 ### Installation